DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 <br>

-When a user initiates a DPP data request through the frontend, the React application sends an HTTP request to the Spring Boot backend service via the Traefik reverse proxy.
+When a user initiates a DPP data request through the frontend, the Vue.js application sends an HTTP request to the Spring Boot backend service via the Traefik reverse proxy.
 Traefik forwards the request to the appropriate backend container based on routing rules.
 The backend validates the request, queries the BaSyx Environment API for the required AAS and submodel information, and maps the received data to the internal DPP schema.
 Once processing is complete, the backend returns the consolidated JSON response to the frontend, which then renders the corresponding product information to the user.